Cascoda/cascoda-sdk/posix/app/chilictl/README.md

 ## Rebooting

 The `Reboot` subcommand can be used to reboot connected chili devices.
+It can also factory reset the target device, i.e. reset the Thread and KNX credentials, before doing the reboot.

 ### Reboot help page